-I received a PhD in Social Anthropology from The University of Edinburgh in 2024, a Master’s of Theological and Cultural Anthropology from Eastern University in 2018, and a Bachelor of Arts in Communication Studies from Temple University in 2011.
+I received a PhD in Social Anthropology from The University of Edinburgh in 2025, a Master of Arts in Theological and Cultural Anthropology from Eastern University in 2018, and a Bachelor of Arts in Communication Studies from Temple University in 2011.
 I have taught in high schools, universities, and community learning programs in the US, the UK, Norway, China, and Thailand.
 Currently, I teach at Edinburgh’s School of Social and Political Science and Futures Institute.
-My teaching focuses on anthropology, development, environment, and religion, and uses online and in-person methods for undergraduate and master level students.
+My teaching focuses on qualitative methods, development, environment, and religion, and uses online and in-person methods for undergraduate and master level students.

 I also teach embodied and experimental ethnographic method workshops with Edinburgh’s Student Development Office and produce music, film, and photography in my own work, mostly for my band Cape Wrath.